dvmarinoff/Flux/README.md

 ### Opera

-For Opera you might need to enable the web bluetooth flag as
+For Opera you might need to enable the web bluetooth flag at

 `opera://flags/#enable-web-bluetooth`